 ADA Rafael Barba

 A star of stage and screen, Esparza is only the second actor to receive Tony nominations in all four eligible acting categories.
-Born in Wilmington, Delaware and raised in Miami, Florida, Esparza studied at New York University's Tisch School of the Arts.
-He first drew attention when his performance as Riff Raff in the 2000 Broadway revival of "The Rocky Horror Show" won him the Theatre World Award.
+Born in Wilmington, Delaware, and raised in Miami, Florida, Esparza studied at New York University's Tisch School of the Arts.
+He first drew attention with his performance as Riff Raff in the 2000 Broadway revival of "The Rocky Horror Show," which won him the Theatre World Award.
 The following year he appeared off-Broadway in "tick, tick...
-BOOM!" and garnered a Drama Desk Award nomination as Outstanding Actor in a Musical.
+BOOM!," garnering a Drama Desk Award nomination as Outstanding Actor in a Musical.

-Esparza is a four-time Tony Award nominee and was recognized by the Drama Desk awards six times, including wins in 2004 ("Taboo"), 2007 (Sondheim's "Company") and 2008 ("The Homecoming").
-Other Broadway credits include "Cabaret," "Chitty Chitty Bang Bang," "Speed-the-Plow," "Arcadia" and most recently, "Leap of Faith," written by "SVU" executive producer Warren Leight and directed by Christopher Ashley.
+Esparza is a four-time Tony Award nominee and was recognized by the Drama Desk Awards six times, including wins in 2004 ("Taboo"), 2007 (Sondheim's "Company") and 2008 ("The Homecoming").
+Other Broadway credits include "Cabaret," "Chitty Chitty Bang Bang," "Speed-the-Plow," "Arcadia" and, most recently, "Leap of Faith," written by "SVU" executive producer Warren Leight and directed by Christopher Ashley.
 This past summer, he starred as Iachimo in Shakespeare in the Park's "Cymbeline" in New York City.

 Esparza resides in New York City.